 The full form of BARC is the Bhabha Atomic Research Centre.
-BARC is India’s leading nuclear research centre with the main office in Trombay, Maharashtra, Mumbai.
-BARC is a different disciplines research centre with comprehensive, advanced research & development infrastructure including the whole range of engineering, nuclear science & related fields.
+BARC is India’s leading nuclear research centre, with the main office in Trombay, Maharashtra, Mumbai.
+BARC is a multi-disciplinary research centre with comprehensive, advanced research & development infrastructure, including a whole range of engineering, nuclear science & related fields.

 History of BARC

 - Dr Homi Jehangir Bhabha began the nuclear program in India.
 He founded TIFR (Tata Institute of Fundamental Research) in 1945 for the research in nuclear science.

 - Dr Bhabha set up AEET (Atomic Energy Establishment, Trombay) in January 1954 to strengthen the nuclear facilities and leverage nuclear energy for the country’s improvement.